 6. Check the variability in selected spring

-Generally for non critical systems, the variability is limited to 25% through out the total travel.
+Generally, for non-critical systems, the variability is limited to 25% throughout the total travel.
 For critical systems such as steam connections terminating at turbines and pipes connected to rotating equipment Like compressor etc. variability is limited to 10%.
 If the variation exceeds the allowed value, choose a higher size spring or smaller spring rate at the same load range.

 7. Select the type and check the feasibility of the spring depending on space available and type of structure available.

-Selection procedure of Constant effort springs:
+Selection procedure of Constant spring hanger

-Constant Effort spring shall be selected where the vertical movement exceeds 50 mm, or where it is necessary to restrict transfer of load to adjacent terminal of equipment or where the Spring variability exceeds 25%.
+Constant Effort spring shall be selected where the vertical movement exceeds 50 mm, or where it is necessary to restrict the transfer of load to the adjacent terminal of equipment or where the Spring variability exceeds 25%.

-1. Determine the load and the total movement.
+1. Determine the load and total movement.

-Total movement = design movement + over travel Overtravel = 20% of the design movement or 25mm whichever is higher.
+Total movement = design movement + over travel Overtravel = 20% of the design movement or 25 mm whichever is higher.